TMUK GROUP LTD

 Selecting the correct cross-sectional area (CSA) for an electrical cable is critical for fire safety and equipment efficiency.
 A cable that is too small will overheat, deteriorating the insulation and posing a severe fire risk.
 A cable that is too large incurs unnecessary financial costs and is difficult to terminate.

-This engine strictly follows the methodologies laid out in BS 7671:2018+A3:2024 (Appendix 4).
+This engine strictly follows the methodologies laid out in BS 7671:2018+A3:2024 (Appendix 4) and implements the vital Ib ≤ In ≤ Iz equation.

 1. Determining Current-Carrying Capacity (Iz)